The universal property of inverse semigroup equivariant $KK$-theory: Introduction

-\begin{proposition} Let $A$ be an object in ${\bf C^*}$.
+\begin{proposition} Let $G$ be a countable unital inverse semigroup.
+Let $A$ be an object in ${\bf C^*}$.
 Then $B \mapsto KK^G(A,B)$ is a homotopy invariant, stable and split exact covariant functor from ${\bf C^*}$ to {\bf Ab}. \end{proposition}

-\begin{theorem} Let $F$ be a homotopy invariant, stable and split exact covariant functor from ${\bf C^*}$ to {\bf Ab}.
+\begin{theorem} Let $G$ be a countable unital inverse semigroup.
+Let $F$ be a homotopy invariant, stable and split exact covariant functor from ${\bf C^*}$ to {\bf Ab}.
 Let $A$ be an object in ${\bf C^*}$ and $d$ an element in $F(A)$.
-Then there exists a unique natural transformation $T$ from the functor $B \mapsto KK^G(A,B)$ to the functor $F$ such that $T_A(1_A) = d$. \end{theorem}
+Then there exists a unique natural transformation $\xi$ from the functor $B \mapsto KK^G(A,B)$ to the functor $F$ such that $\xi_A(1_A) = d$. \end{theorem}